-- The timing of the second release
+• The timing of the second release • Legislative changes • Scope and details

-- Legislative changes

-- Scope and details around design
+Scope and details around design

 As you know, over the last four years we have been implementing our business transformation.
 Far more than a computer system upgrade, we've made changes to policy, legislation and business processes, along with the design and structure of our organisation.
 It's about simplifying how we deliver services to make tax and social policy fit seamlessly into people's lives.